Do Go On - 536 - FedEx Flight 705

 You'd hope so, yeah.

-They survived, but, yeah, their lives were ruined.
+I'm so relieved they survived, but yeah, their lives were ruined.

 Yeah.